craigsapp/ratioscore/doc/generator/index.md

 <h2> Editing Ratioscores in a spreadsheet </h2>

-It may be convenient to edit a Ratioscore in a spreadsheet program such as
-<a target="_blank" href="https://sheets.google.com">Google Sheets</a>.
-To do so, copy
-the text from a Ratioscore box and then paste into a blank spreadsheet.
-When pasting into Google Sheets from MacOS, use command-shift-V rather than command-v.
-This will paste the text as a TSV table rather than pasting all text into a single cell.
+It may be convenient to edit a Ratioscore in a spreadsheet program such as <a target="_blank" href="https://sheets.google.com">Google Sheets</a>.
+To do so, copy the text from a Ratioscore box and then paste into a spreadsheet.
+A score can be copied from an edit box by either clicking on the copy button underneath a Ratioscore editor, or by the standard method for the computer's OS (such as clicking in the edit box and then typing control|command-a to select all of the text, then control|command-c to copy the text, and then control|command-v after clicking in a cell on the spreadsheet.

 Here is an example view after pasting a Ratioscore into Google Sheets: